US government shutdown: What closes, what stays open?

 Weather forecasts and fisheries regulation would continue, as would patent and trademark reviews.
 Tests of new drugs and medical devices would continue.

-The Centres for Disease Control and Prevention (CDC) would continue to monitor disease outbreaks, though other public health activities could suffer as more than half of the agency's workers would be furloughed.
+The Centers for Disease Control and Prevention (CDC) would continue to monitor disease outbreaks, though other public health activities could suffer as more than half of the agency's workers would be furloughed.

 The National Institutes of Health would furlough most of its staff and delay new clinical trials for medical treatments.